MS Access As A Dev Tool

 The Orientation property determines whether the visual layout of the fields is left-to-right or right-to-left.
 The Subdatasheet Name property allows you to specify the name of the table or query that will appear as a subdatasheet within the current query.
 After you set the Subdatasheet Name property, the Link Child Fields and Link Master Fields properties designate the fields from the child and parent tables or queries that are used to link the current query to its subdatasheet.
 Finally, the Subdatasheet Height property sets the maximum height for a subdatasheet, and the Subdatasheet Expanded property determines whether the subdatasheet automatically appears in an expanded state.

 You use smart tags to perform tasks that you would usually open other applications to perform.
 For example, you can use smart tags to schedule an appointment, email a letter, or add an Outlook contact, all based on data stored in an Access table or found in an Access query result.
-Taking things a step further, you can even determine the weather or get the latest news on each city that appears in the result of a Microsoft Access query
+Taking things a step further, you can even determine the weather or get the latest news on each city that appears in the result of a Microsoft Access query.

 After you have added a smart tag to a query, you will notice smart tag action buttons when you run the query (see Figure 4.43).
 Click the action button for a particular cell in the query result to see the actions available for that smart tag.
 In Figure 4.44, you can see that the Person Name smart tag has the Schedule a Meeting and Show my Calendar menu items associated with it.
 Figure 4.45 shows the result of selecting the Schedule a Meeting menu item.